opentensor/bittensor-subnet-template/README.md

 **Incentives**: Miners with the best-performing algorithms in our ongoing competitions are rewarded through our leaderboard system.
 The top-ranked miner receives significant incentives, promoting continuous improvement and innovation.

 **Royalties**: Miners whose algorithms are integrated into our app and software for real-life cancer detection applications earn additional 1% of emission royalties.
-This ensures ongoing motivation for developers to create cutting-edge solutions that contribute to our mission of saving lives
+This ensures ongoing motivation for developers to create cutting-edge solutions that contribute to our mission of saving lives.

 **📈 SELF-SUSTAINING ECONOMY**